adamsanaglo/pulp_deb/migrate/functions/README.md

 In order to publish, you'll need to install the Azure CLI and the Azure Functions CLI.
 See the section of this document about how to install these.

-Next copy `config.sh.example` to `config.sh` and fill in the latter if you haven't already.

-Then run the deploy script:
+Then run the deploy script with your desired config.sh file:

 ```
-./deploy.sh
+./deploy.sh config.sh.ppe
 ```